Important Facts

 It would be great if you could give an example of any real-life event where you handled a stressful situation.

 You need to be honest here with your answer.
-This is because if you do get selected, then the HR will be calling your former colleagues and bosses for references.
+This is because if you do get selected, then HR will be calling your former colleagues and bosses for references.
 You can talk about all the good things you have heard about yourself at work.
 It can be things like your strong work ethic, your work management style, or your leadership qualities and readiness to pitch in for new opportunities.

 If you are going for a managerial role, then you must reflect your best managerial skills in your answer.
 You must show your leadership qualities and how strong you are but at the same time how flexible you are.
 You can explain it better with a few example situations when you were at your best.

 This is not a mandatory question but is often asked in interviews.
 This is for the hiring managers to know you better or to know what are the things you give time to outside of work hours.
-This is a good chance for you to reflect your personality in the best way possible.
+This is a good chance for you to reflect on your personality in the best way possible.
 You should be honest here, but at the same time be professional and mindful of what you answer because you should not just focus on answering about something that is not related to work.

 Any employer would want an employee who is super organized and maintains order at work.
 This is because a disorganized employee does not just affect themselves but also others on the same team and that ultimately affects the work assigned to the entire team.

-So, this is a common question for recruiters to know that you will be able to handle workload and multiple tasks at hand.
+So, this is a common question for recruiters to know that you will be able to handle the workload and multiple tasks at hand.
 You can discuss a particular pattern or method that you use at work and explain how it works for you.
 The best part will be if your answer is as organized as you explain your work.

-You can also tell a situation if there is any where you had to make unexpected changes in your priorities at the last-minute and then how you managed to get the work done.
+You can also tell a situation if there is anywhere you had to make unexpected changes in your priorities at the last minute and then how you managed to get the work done.

 This is also one of those questions with which the hiring manager wants to know you better.
 You can play clever here by discussing something that aligns with the work that you will be doing at this new job.